Willem Witsen

-Willem Witsen (13 August 1860, Amsterdam - 13 April 1923, Amsterdam) was a Dutch painter and photographer associated with the Amsterdam Impressionism movement.
+Willem Arnoldus Witsen (13 August 1860 – 13 April 1923, Amsterdam) was a Dutch painter and photographer associated with the Amsterdam Impressionism movement.

 Witsen's work, influenced by James McNeill Whistler, often portrayed calm urban landscapes as well as agricultural scenes.
 He also created portraits and photographs of prominent figures of the Amsterdam art world, as well as other artists, such as French Symbolist poet Paul Verlaine.

-Live and work
+Life and work

 Family

-Willem Witsen was born in the wealthy ruling-class Witsen family, dating back to the governing families of the Dutch Golden Age, of whom Cornelis Jan Witsen and his son Nicolaes Witsen were members.
+Willem Witsen was born in Amsterdam on 13 August 1860 in the wealthy ruling-class Witsen family, dating back to the governing families of the Dutch Golden Age, of whom Cornelis Jan Witsen and his son Nicolaes Witsen were members.
 His parents were Jonas Jan Witsen and Jacoba Elisabeth Bonekamp.

 Formative years

 Witsen studied at academies in Amsterdam and Antwerp.
-As a student at the Amsterdam Rijksacademie van Beeldende Kunsten (Academy of Visual Arts), Willem Witsen was a board member of the artists association Sint Lucas.
+As a student at the Amsterdam Rijksacademie van Beeldende Kunsten (State academy of visual arts), Witsen was a board member of the artists association Sint Lucas.
 He was the founder of the Nederlandse Etsclub (Dutch Etching Club).

 Witsen belonged to the Tachtigers, a group of young artists who proclaimed the principle of l'art pour l'art Art for art's sake.
 The group influenced Dutch artistic and political life during the 1890s.
 Witsen wrote under a pseudonym in the literary magazine De Nieuwe Gids, which he also supported financially.
 His circle of friends included the painters George Hendrik Breitner, Isaac Israëls, and Jan Veth and the writers Lodewijk van Deyssel, Albert Verwey, Willem Kloos, and Herman Gorter.

 During visits to London, Witsen became acquainted with the paintings of James McNeill Whistler, whose influence can be seen in Witsen's View of Victoria Embankment in London.
 Witsen worked in artist's colonies in Laren, Rotterdam, Wijk bij Duurstede and Ede.
 He made his studies of the small town Dordrecht while sitting in a boat, which gave him the special lower viewpoint which is characteristic of his works in that town.

 After returning to Amsterdam, Witsen became a member of the artists circle Maatschappij Arti et Amicitiae.
 He was also a member of the artists association Sint Lucas, which is named after Saint Luke, patron of the painters.

 Witsen's works are distinguishable from those of a contemporary European style, Impressionism.
 Their atmosphere is melancholy, depicting austere, wintery, dark scenes.
 The dark paintings did not sell well at his first solo exhibition, sponsored by the Amsterdam art dealer Van Wisselingh in 1895.
 A few years later, after his second exhibition, he proved successful with his prints depicting Rotterdam, Amsterdam, and painted views on Ede, and his watercolours were particularly successful.